Norfolk and Western 578: Preservation

 While the rest of the N&W's fleet of 4-6-2's were sold for scrap, No. 578 was donated to the Central Ohio Railfan Association of Worthington, Ohio in 1959.
 Upon arrival in Worthington, No. 578 was still in operational condition.
 Beginning on July 10, 1960, No. 578 pulled the association's short-distance tourist trains, and the locomotive carried over 3,000 passengers during that year's operating season.
 In 1966, No. 578's flue time expired, and it had to be removed from service.
 Volunteers subsequently spent the next four years repairing No. 578's boiler in order to return the locomotive to service.
 Restoration work was completed in 1970, and No. 578 pulled some more tourist trains on the now-slightly extended line for the Association, which changed its name to the Ohio Railway Museum (ORM).

 No. 578 on static display at the Ohio Railway Museum without its headlight.

 By the end of the 1970s, it was discovered that No. 578 had a broken spring hanger, which was deemed too expensive to repair or replace.
 A decision was subsequently made to further remove No. 578 from service and keep it as a permanent static display piece.
-As of 2025, No. 578 remains on static display on ORM's property.
+In the late 2000s, The Ohio Central Railroad System founder Jerry Jacobson offered to purchase No. 578 from the museum and use it for their excursions, but the museum declined the offer.
+As of 2026, No. 578 remains on static display on ORM's property and There are currently no plans to restore the locomotive back to operation.